DanielBMarkham/Info-Ops/manuscript/chapter1.md

 [^1-2]: The overall outline of what happened on flight 447 is taken from the Wikipedia entry on the crash. https://en.wikipedia.org/wiki/Air_France_Flight_447

 The flight was mostly full.
-They had a relatively new junior co-pilot on board, but he had hundreds of hours in the plane and in the region.
+They had a senior pilot and two junior copilots on-board.
+One of the copilots was relatively new, but he had hundreds of hours in the plane and in the region.
 Nothing suggested anything amiss.
 His mind was dwelling on his beautiful Brazilian mistress and the evening they had spent together the night before.[^1.5] He had only gotten about an hour of sleep.

 [^1-2.5]:All speculation, of course.
 We know he had a great night, and we know he mentioned it to others.